2019 Renault Clio: list prices and specs confirmed

 Boot space has increased to 391 litres, while a new double floor aims to simplify everyday loading.
 Meanwhile, the airier cabin is reflected by an extra 26 litres of passenger space storage.

-A 1.5-litre diesel is likely to make the line-up, while a 1.6-litre petrol-hybrid will be available from 2020.
+A 1.5-litre diesel is also available, while a 1.6-litre petrol-hybrid is set to join the range from mid-2020.
 Expect a Renaultsport performance model to be announced in due course.